Duckloveshack/MyOS/README.md

 MyOS for Windows 6.x or later
 By [Duckloveshack](https://www.github.com/Duckloveshack)

-## New to MyOS!
-* MyOS Demo!
-Before installing MyOS, you can use a Demonstration of MyOS
-* Orange!
-This little tool exploits MyOS and enables JailBreak!

 ## The biggest changes over the other Windows Command Operating Systems:
 * Ascii boot-logo
 * Support for x32/x64/x86 architecture